Cassidy-02/MunicipalServiceApp/README.md

 # MunicipalServiceApp
 ## Project Overview
-- This project is a C# Windows Forms Application designed to improve resident engagement with municipal services by reporting issues in their community.
-The app is built around the user engagement strategy of Participatory Digital Platforms, making it easier for                            citizens to submit complaints, attach images, and track service request statuses.
+- This project is a C# Windows Forms Application designed to improve resident engagement with municipal services by reporting issues in their community, display local events, and announcements.
+The app is built around the user engagement strategy of Participatory Digital Platforms, making it easier for                            citizens to submit complaints, attach images, track service request statuses and view local events & announcements.
 Users can:
 - Report municipal issues (roads, water, electricity, etc.).
 - View previously reported issues.
 - Delete issues if needed.
 - Track engagement with feedback messages, labels, and counters.
+- Allows users to browse, search, and filter events.
 The Main Menu (Form1) acts as the hub:
 - It never closes (only hides) when other forms are open.
 - When a sub-form is closed, Form1 reappears automatically.